natecostello/van_two_point_oh/blog/2021-3-29-rpi-to-riden-comms/rpi-to-riden-rd6018-comms.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We setup an RPi to communicate with and control to our Riden RD6018.
+This will allow us to script and automate testing of van electrical components down the road.'
 ---
-TLDR: We setup an RPi to communicate with and control to our Riden RD6018.
-This will allow us to script and automate testing of van electrical components down the road.<!--excerpt-->
+**TLDR: We setup an RPi to communicate with and control to our Riden RD6018.
+This will allow us to script and automate testing of van electrical components down the road.**

 ### Why bother getting an RPi talking to a Riden RD6018
 Why?
 Because you can script and automate testing.
 Why an RPi?
 Because I don't trust hooking up my prized laptop to unknown equipment.
 Thats about it.
 It required a little poking around and some familiarity with the command line.